Learn about clinical trials and research opportunities in Diagnosis/Treatment section

 Using the "Condition/Disease" Field When Searching ClinicalTrials.gov:

-1) To get started, look at search results using Ocular Melanoma to broadly describe the tumor.
+1) To get started, look at search results using the term Ocular Melanoma to broadly describe the tumor.
 Then:

-a) If the tumor is in the uvea, use Uveal Melanoma (which will also automatically search for synonym "intraocular melanoma" at the same time), and then try a separate search with the specific part of the uvea — Choroidal Melanoma, Iris Melanoma, or Ciliary Body Melanoma.
+a) If the tumor is in the uvea, use Uveal Melanoma (which will automatically search for its synonym intraocular melanoma at the same time), and then try again as a separate search using the specific part of the uvea — Choroidal Melanoma, Iris Melanoma, or Ciliary Body Melanoma.

 b) If the tumor is in the conjunctiva, use Conjunctival Melanoma.